BlackSaltFish/understandinges6/manuscript/06-Symbols.md

 In many cases, standard objects treat default mode as equivalent to number mode (except for `Date`, which treats default mode as equivalent to string mode).
 By defining an `Symbol.toPrimitive` method, you can override these default coercion behaviors.

-I> Default mode is only used for the `==` operator, the `+` operator, and when passing a single argument to the `Date` constructor.
+> Default mode is only used for the `==` operator, the `+` operator, and when passing a single argument to the `Date` constructor.
 Most operations use string or number mode.

 To override the default conversion behaviors, use `Symbol.toPrimitive` and assign a function as its value.
 For example: